Toni Kinshofer

-On 23 June 1962 Kinshofer was one of three climbers on the German team to reach the summit of Nanga Parbat in Pakistan, (via the very steep Diamir Face) for its second ascent, with Sigi Löw and Anderl Mannhardt.
+On 23 June 1962 Kinshofer was one of three climbers on the German team to reach the summit of Nanga Parbat in Pakistan, (via the very steep Diamir Face) for its second ascent, with Siegi Löw and Anderl Mannhardt.
 They had to bivy above 8,000 m on the way down.
 His climbing partner Löw fell to his death on the descent, and Mannhardt and Kinshofer had to have toes and/or feet amputated because of frostbite.
 The route is named the Kinshofer route and is still a major undertaking.

 Kinshofer died in a fall in the climbing area of Battert near Baden-Baden in the Black Forest in 1964.